geraldOslo/EndodonticMeasurements/README.md

 ### Placing Markers
 - Click on the point for a landmark on the X-ray image.
-- Select a the corresponding site button (e.g., "Apex").
+- Select the corresponding site button (e.g., "Apex").
 - The plugin will record the point and provide visual feedback.
 - **Reference Circles**: When you place the **Apex GP** point, two circles (1mm and 4mm radius) are automatically drawn to guide you in placing the root canal diameter points.
+- **Persistent markers**: After saving a root with "Save canal data", all placed markers remain visible on the image.
+This lets you see previously measured roots while continuing to measure additional ones on the same radiograph.

 ### Sites Registered